jshirota/Earthworm/README.md

 [![A basic example](https://raw.github.com/jshirota/Earthworm/gh-pages/images/screenshot.png "Click here to start!")]
 (http://jshirota.github.com/Earthworm/ORMappingDeploy.application)

--Fights the impedance mismatch between geodatabase tables and objects.
+-Fights the impedance mismatch between geodatabase tables and OOP.

 -Does not get in the way of existing ArcObjects code.
 It is basically the same as using ICursor.